 Epilepsy is a common neurological disorder that appears in various forms.
 Many individuals with epilepsy have satisfactory seizure control with the use of antiepileptic medications.
-Yet, nearly a third of individuals suffer from frequent and uncontrolled seizures despite taking medications, or find that they cannot tolerate the side-effects of those medications.
-Surgery is an option for some individuals with uncontrolled seizures, but it is invasive and not suitable for all individuals.
-Therefore, there remains a substantial unmet need for safe, effective therapies for these harder-to-treat epilepsies.
+Yet, nearly a third of people with epilepsy suffer from frequent and uncontrolled seizures despite the use of medication, or are unable to tolerate the side effects of those medications.
+Surgery is an option for some people with uncontrolled seizures, but it is invasive and not suitable for all individuals.
+As a result, there remains a substantial unmet need for safe, effective therapies for these harder-to-treat epilepsies.

-Transcranial magnetic stimulation (TMS) is one of several emerging treatments that can potentially offer individuals a safe and non-invasive alternative to epilepsy surgery.
-Long used as a research tool to study brain function, TMS has also been studied as a possible treatment for a number of neurological conditions, including epilepsy.
-This non-surgical and painless treatment uses induced magnetic currents to modulate brain function in order to reduce the tendency to have seizures.
+Transcranial magnetic stimulation (TMS) is one of several newer treatments that can potentially offer people with epilepsy a safe and non-invasive alternative to surgery.
+Long used as a research tool to study brain function, TMS has also been studied as a possible treatment for a number of nervous system conditions, including epilepsy.
+This non-surgical and painless treatment uses induced magnetic currents to regulate brain function in order to reduce the tendency to have seizures.

-Overall, we judged the quality of evidence for the primary outcomes of this review to be low.
-There is evidence that rTMS is safe and not associated with any adverse events, but given the variability in technique and outcome reporting that prevented meta-analysis, the evidence for efficacy of rTMS for seizure reduction is still lacking despite reasonable evidence that it is effective at reducing epileptiform discharges.
+Overall, we judged the certainty of evidence for the primary outcomes of this review to be low to very low.
+We found some evidence to suggest that rTMS is safe but some adverse events were experienced.
+The variability in technique and outcome reporting prevented meta-analysis, and the evidence for efficacy of rTMS for seizure reduction is still lacking, despite reasonable evidence that it is effective at reducing epileptiform discharges.

-Epilepsy is a highly prevalent neurological condition characterized by repeated unprovoked seizures with various etiologies.
-Although antiepileptic medications produce clinical improvement in most individuals, nearly a third of individuals have drug-resistant epilepsy that carries significant morbidity and mortality.
+Epilepsy is a highly prevalent neurological condition characterised by repeated unprovoked seizures with various aetiologies.
+Although antiepileptic medications produce clinical improvement in many individuals, nearly a third of individuals have drug-resistant epilepsy that carries significant morbidity and mortality, and even individuals who have clinical improvement from antiepileptic medications often report iatrogenic symptoms.
 There remains a need for non-invasive and more effective therapies for this population.
 Transcranial magnetic stimulation (TMS) uses electromagnetic coils to excite or inhibit neurons, with repetitive pulses at low-frequency producing an inhibitory effect that could conceivably reduce cortical excitability associated with epilepsy.